ElectricDynamite/pastyclient-node/README.md

   * "ssl": A boolean indicating whether or not the server will talk SSL/TLS.
   * "apiKey": If you have an API key for the REST server (in order to create users) you can specify it here as a string.

- After creating receiving your configured client from the factory, you can start using it.
+ After receiving your configured client from the factory, you can start using it.
 Keep your Pasty login data at hand.

 ### Getting the user clipboard